 The bigger the size of your family, the larger the subsidy.
 For example, a family of three, including one child (assuming ages in the mid-40s), would receive a subsidy of approximately $365 per month with $50,000 of household income.
 However, with two additional children (total of three), Medicaid-eligibility is likely.
 It pays to have a big family under if you qualify for federal aid..
 We can calculate your personal subsidy and eligibility in less than a minute.
 Call or email us any time.

 NOTE: If your income is too low, you may have to enroll for a Medicaid plan, since a subsidy would not be offered.
 When Medicaid requirements expanded to 138% of the Federal Poverty Level, many households suddenly became eligible.
 For example, a single person that earns about $16,000 is eligible.
-The approximate limit for a family of three is $27,300 and $33,000 for a family of four.
+The approximate limit for a family of three is $27,300, and $33,000 for a family of four.
+CHIP benefits are available to children.

 There Are No Medical Questions.
 Right?